QuantEcon/lecture-python-intro/lectures/prob_dist.md

 It is often used to model variables that are "multiplicative" in nature, such as income or asset prices.

-We can obtain the moments, PDF, and CDF of the normal density as follows:
+We can obtain the moments, PDF, and CDF of the lognormal density as follows:

 ```{code-cell} ipython3
 μ, σ = 0.0, 1.0